khigia/Tick.jl/README.md

 ## TODO

 - grep code for `TODO`
-- complexe graph example testing main features
+- examples testing main features
+  - generating bar data (time based firing)
+  - spread price with MA (listen to combined data)
+  - ... (simultaneous firing)
 - possible design change: `Node` could be forced to always have a value (when not available user can then use a `Nullable`).
-This would allow more type discovery, and probably would make the whole computation lighter.
+This would allow more type discovery, and probably would make the whole computation lighter, removing need for edge buffer.
 On the other hand, children node would receive `Nullable` value not unpacked, and this would require another mechanism for a `Node` to not produce a value.
 - Doc: API
 - validity or error propagation: ok, paused, invalid
 - provide default for `Dag`, `Evaluator` etc to make simple graph easy